Land Use Bylaw

 Part 4.
-Application determines the what is required to be submitted for development permit applications, discretionary use applications, and sign permit applications.
-In addition, this section covers conditions attached to a development permit, deemed refusals, the validity and expiry of a development permit.
+Application determines what is required to be submitted for development permit applications, discretionary use applications, and sign permit applications.
+In addition, this section covers conditions attached to a development permit, deemed refusals, and the validity and expiry of a development permit.

 Part 5.
 Appeals

 Part 5.
 Appeals establishes how and when an applicant can commence with a development and subdivision appeal.

 Part 6.
 Establishment of Districts outlines the Zoning Districts within the City of Wetaskiwin.
 Included within each Zoning District are the permitted and discretionary uses, setbacks, building heights, and minimum floor area.

 Part 6.
 Establishment of Districts explains what can be built on your property.